Jesse Ray Ward

 Jesse Ray "J. Ray" Ward (September 4, 1885 – April 15, 1928) was a United States Marshal in the closing years of the Old West period.
-He was appointed U.S. Marshal by President Harding.
-He was a member of the Immanuel Baptist Church who lived in southern Utah and was involved in the Posey War of 1923.
+He was appointed a U.S. Marshal by President Harding and was involved in the Posey War of 1923.

 Early life

 Ward was born in Warwick, Republic, Kansas on September 4, 1885, then part of the American frontier.
 As a young child, Ward lived with his parents, John Ward and Francis Dancy, in a dugout on a homestead on the Nebraska frontier.
 The Ward family home was 23 miles south of the Pine Ridge Reservation during the time of the Ghost Dance War.
 In her family memoir, J.R.
 Wards' older sister, Bertha, remembers that the Ward children were sitting on the roof of their dugout when they saw the smoke on the horizon from fires to the north.
 It was at this time, winter 1890/1891, 30 miles north of the Ward homestead, that hundreds of Sioux men, women and children were killed, in what the whites called the Battle of Wounded Knee.
 It may have been the smoke from these events that the Ward children witnessed.
 A year later, J.R.
 Wards' father, John Ward, died of typhoid, and Francis Dancy Ward took her children back to live with her parents in Republic, Kansas.